sarick-story/langgraph-mcp-agent/README.md

 === Story IP Creator ===
 This tool will help you create and mint an image as an IP asset in the Story ecosystem.

-What image would you like to create? (e.g., 'an anime style image of a person snowboarding'): blob skateboarding
+What image would you like to create? (e.g., 'an anime style image of a person snowboarding'): blob skateboarding on a mountaintop

 Starting the creation process...

-[Image is generated and displayed]
+[Image is generated and a link is given]

 Do you like this image? (yes/no + feedback): yes Uploading image to IPFS...